Linus4/eldritchinstinct/main.typ

 === Spells

-When you cast a spell, which you can learn from studying certain tomes, you must pay its cost in Magic Points (MP) and spend the specified casting time (see p. #pageref(<bestiary_spell>)).
-If you do not have sufficient MP, subtract the remaining cost from your STR instead. // TODO
+When you cast a spell, which you can learn from studying certain tomes, you must pay its cost in Magic Points (MP) and spend the specified casting time.
+If you do not have sufficient MP, subtract the remaining cost from your STR instead.
+Additionally, you gain Insight or Broken notches from casting certain spells.

 ==== First Evocation